-Journal Club Initative co-hosted by Bio-humanities Life Sciences, Medical Sciences, Facuty of Arts and Social Sciences (FASS), Charles Perkins Centre (CPC), Marie Bashir Institute (MBI), Sydney Health Ethics (SHE), Centre for Research Excellence in Emerging Infectious Diseases (CREID) and Australian Partnership for Preparedness Research on Infectious Disease Emergencies (APPRISE)
+Journal Club Initative co-hosted by Bio-humanities Life Sciences, Medical Sciences, Facuty of Arts and Social Sciences (FASS), Charles Perkins Centre (CPC), Sydney Institute for Infectious Diseases (Sydney ID), Sydney Health Ethics (SHE), Centre for Research Excellence in Emerging Infectious Diseases (CREID) and Australian Partnership for Preparedness Research on Infectious Disease Emergencies (APPRISE)

 The concept is for academics from various faculties, schools, centres and groups that share a common interest in social medicine and infectious diseases to join a journal club format hour.
 The allocated presenter will circulate a maximum of two articles of their choice with an ethics and infectious diseases focus, a week prior to the presentation/discussion.
 The journal article(s) will be presented by the academic (max 20 min), the ethical issues will be discussed through a series of ethical questions that arise from the articles (30 min) and a final discussion to identify any action points that could be executed from the meeting (10 min) will conclude the hour.